• Skip to primary navigation

 Adding shrimp to flavored water.

-After the shrimp were thoroughly cooled, I drained them patted them dry.
+After the shrimp were thoroughly cooled, I drained them and patted them dry.
 I put the shrimp in the refrigerator until I was ready to assemble the Shrimp Remoulade.

 Cooked shrimp in ice water.